DigitalGlobe/mltools/README.rst

 mltools is MIT licenced.

-The purpose of this repository is to enable fast prototyping of object detection and classification solutions.
+The purpose of this repository is to enable fast prototyping of object detection and classification solutions using training data from DG Crowdsourcing (aka Tomnod).

-At the moment, there are four modules:
+There are four modules:

 - data_extractors: functions to get pixels from georeferenced imagery;
 - features: functions to derive features from pixels;
 - crowdsourcing: interface with Tomnod to obtain training/test/target data and to write machine output to Tomnod DB;
 - json_tools: functions to manipulate json and geojson files.

 A ML algorithm (MLA) is a class with train and classify/detect functions.
-At the moment, the repo contains the PolygonClassifier MLA which can classify a set of polygon geometries associated with a DG image.
+Presently, the repo contains the PolygonClassifier MLA which can classify a set of polygon geometries in a geojson.
+Each geometry should be associated with an image; images can be ordered, processed and downloaded with gbdxtools (github.com/digitalglobe/gbdxtools)

 An MLA is typically employed in a script which:

-- retrieves training data from Tomnod;
+- retrieves training data from the Tomnod database;
 - trains the MLA;
 - tests the MLA and computes accuracy metrics;
 - deploys the MLA for detection or classification;